Beliavsky/Fortran-tools-on-GitHub/README.md

 [fypp](https://github.com/aradi/fypp): Python-powered preprocessor, by aradi.
 It can be used for any programming languages but its primary aim is to offer a Fortran preprocessor, which helps to extend Fortran with condititional compiling and template metaprogramming capabilities

+[fytest](https://github.com/aradi/fytest): lightweight unit testing framework for Fortran, by aradi.
+Thanks to its header-only design, it can be easily bundled with any Fortran project without creating extra dependencies.

 [hipfort](https://github.com/ROCmSoftwarePlatform/hipfort): Fortran Interface For GPU Kernel Libraries

 [i-CodeCNES](https://github.com/cnescatlab/i-CodeCNES): static code analysis tool to help developers write code compliant with CNES coding rules for Fortran 77, Fortran 90 and Shell, from cnescatlab